 |Moody's (NYSE:MCO)||24,669,778||$8.4 billion|

-There's a glaring gap between the values of the No. 1 and No. 2 stocks in the Berkshire Hathaway portfolio.
-In the top spot, Apple is such a massive holding that Buffett has referred to the technology giant as Berkshire Hathaway's "third-largest business" after its fully owned insurance and railroad businesses.
-Buffett has also described Apple as "probably the best business I know in the world."
+There's a glaring gap between the values of the No. 1 and No. 2 stocks in Berkshire Hathaway's portfolio.
+In the top spot, Apple is such a massive holding that Buffett has referred to the technology giant as Berkshire Hathaway's "third-largest business," after its wholly owned insurance and railroad businesses.
+Buffett has also said Apple is "probably the best business I know in the world."

 Should you follow Buffett's moves?

-Having said that, looking at Berkshire Hathaway's stock portfolio can give you plenty of stock ideas to investigate further and determine what is suitable for your portfolio based on your own risk tolerance and investment objectives.
+That said, looking at Berkshire Hathaway's stock portfolio can give you plenty of stock ideas to investigate in determining what is suitable for your portfolio based on your own risk tolerance and investment objectives.